Graduation Candidacy Information

 - Declare Candidacy at the end of the semester previous to your semester in which you intend to graduate

-- Organize the details of your defense with your examining committee and schedule your defense with the Graduate School by submitting a Form 8 (available on myPurdue) no later than two weeks before your defense date.
+- Organize the details of your defense with your examining committee and schedule your defense with the Graduate School by submitting a Form 8 (available in myPurdue, where you find your plan of study) no later than two weeks before your defense date.
 It is recommended that you submit the Form 8 three weeks in advance.

-- After your defense, submit thesis Form 9 online through myPurdue.
-This form will need to have all departmental signatures by your deposit appointment.
-Within this form you can indicate if your thesis should be confidential, should have a delay of publication, and your major professor will have to confirm your thesis has been run through iThenticate.
+- No earlier than the day of your defense, submit the Electronic Thesis Acceptance Form (ETAF, previously known as Form 9) online through myPurdue.
+This form will need to have all departmental signatures before you can deposit your thesis.
+Within this ETAF you can indicate if your thesis should be confidential, should have a delay of publication, and your major professor will have to confirm your thesis has been run through iThenticate.

 - Before deposit, complete the “Graduate School Exit Survey” (MS and PhD) and the “Survey of Earned Doctorates” (PhD only)